 New Mexico & Northwest Texas: Guadalupe Mountains, Carlsbad Caverns, and White Sands National Parks

 New Mexico is the fifth-largest state in America and has a few hidden gems.
-I’d fly into El Paso, Texas, and then make the trek through the Guadalupe Mountains towards the Carlsbad Caverns.
+I’d fly into El Paso, Texas, and then make the trek through the Guadalupe Mountains (110 miles east) toward the Carlsbad Caverns (another 25 miles east).
 Make sure you get tickets to enter the caves beforehand, and if you arrive at sunset, a park ranger will guide you to the cave entrance to see thousands of bats fly out.
-Use AllTrails.com to find great hiking routes.

 The Grand Tetons & Yellowstone National Parks

 You’ll see bison everywhere and large mammals, including wolves, bears, antelope, and moose.
 Fun smelly spots include the Grand Prismatic Springs, Yellowstone River, Grand Canyon, Mammoth Hot Springs, Trout Lake Trail, and Upper Geyser Basin.
-This is a great spot to gently introduce national park newbies to the outdoors: fishing, hunting, rafting, boat tours, all within a short distance of comfortable stays and food.
+This is a great spot to gently introduce national park newbies to the outdoors: fishing, hunting, rafting, and boat tours, all within a short distance of comfortable stays and food, which makes it a very accessible park for all.

 If you want something more peaceful, head south to the sister park, the Grand Tetons.